Garrett Mitchell (baseball)

-Garrett Antony-Charles Mitchell (born September 4, 1998) is an American professional baseball outfielder for the Milwaukee Brewers of Major League Baseball (MLB).
+Garrett Antony-Charles Mitchell (born September 4, 1998) is an American professional baseball center fielder for the Milwaukee Brewers of Major League Baseball (MLB).
 Mitchell was selected 20th overall by the Brewers in the 2020 MLB draft.

-Early life and high school
+Early life

 Mitchell grew up in Orange, California, and attended the Lutheran High School of Orange County, where he was a four-year member of the varsity baseball team.
 He was diagnosed with Type 1 Diabetes at nine years old.

 Regarded as a top collegiate prospect, Mitchell committed to the University of California, Los Angeles (UCLA) to play college baseball for the UCLA Bruins during his sophomore year at Lutheran.
 He batted .299 with 19 runs scored and 11 runs batted in (RBIs) despite a slow start as a junior.
 He played in the 2016 Perfect Game All-America Baseball Game and the Under Armour All-America Baseball Game.

 The Oakland Athletics selected Mitchell in the 14th round (411 overall) of the 2017 Major League Baseball draft, but he opted not to sign with the team and attend UCLA.
 Mitchell played summer collegiate baseball after graduating high school for the Walla Walla Sweets of the West Coast League, batting .462 with one home run and four RBIs in 13 at-bats.